wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Battle of Plattsburgh— defeat of Sir George
+Battle of Plattsburgh--defeat of Sir George
 Prevost.

 1M0W while Macdonough was capturing